Agriculture in Romania

+Agriculture in Romania is an important part of the economy of Romania, with almost 13.5 million hectares (ha) being used for agriculture.
+Farming is a common occupation in the rural areas of the country, and the majority of the farms in Romania are small farms of less than 5 hectares.

+Romania is the biggest producer of sunflower seeds, honey and plums in the European Union as of 2023.
+In 2022, Romania was the world's second producer of plums, and was among the world's top 20 biggest producers of sunflower seeds, rapeseed, cherry, maize, wheat, barley and soybean.

 Agriculture summed up about 4.3% of GDP in 2019, down from 12.6% in 2004.
-As of 2017, 25.8% of the Romanian workforce is employed in agriculture, compared to an EU average of 4.4%.
-As of 2016, only 1.6% of Romanian farmers were recipients of tertiary education, compared to an 8.9% EU average.
+In 2023, 23% of the Romanian labour force were employed in agriculture, the highest percentage in the European Union.

-Mechanization is comparatively poor, with one tractor available for every 54 hectares, while the EU average is one tractor for every 13 hectares.
-Approximately 170,000 tractors exist in Romania, of which about 80% are aging or obsolete.
-In many regions of the country, farmers still use horse-drawn agriculture tools and rely on animal power.
-Unlike Western Europe, where tractors are replaced after 3,000-4,000 hours of use, in Romania they sometimes last up to 12,000 hours.
+Agricultural mechanization is relatively poor compared to Western Europe.
+In some regions of the country, farmers still use horse-drawn agriculture tools and rely on animal power.
+In 2009, while in Western Europe tractors were replaced after 3,000-4,000 hours of use, in Romania they sometimes lasted up to 12,000 hours.

 The main problems encountered by Romanian agriculturists are a lack of major investments in agriculture, due to difficulty in accessing available funds, fragmentation and erosion of soil, property-related lawsuits and obsolete technology.
 Several major companies have entered the Romanian market, including Smithfield Foods, Cargill, Bunge, Glencore, Lactalis, and Meggle AG.
 These companies have since invested hundreds of millions of euros in Romania.